 “Short and long-term outcomes that are evidence-based are sorely needed to allow patients and health care providers to make truly informed decisions about selecting liver transplantation or continuation of conventional care,” said Dr. Tuchman.

 This study was selected for PCORI (Patient-Centered Outcome Research Institute) funding through a highly competitive review process in which patients, clinicians, and other stakeholders joined clinical scientists to evaluate submitted proposals.
 Applications were assessed for scientific merit, engagement with patients and other stakeholders, and methodological rigor among other criteria.

 PCORI is an independent, nonprofit organization authorized by Congress in 2010 to fund research that will provide patients, their caregivers, and clinicians with the evidence-based information needed to make better-informed healthcare decisions.

 If you have questions about current or upcoming studies or clinical trials, or would like more information on how you can participate, please contact:

 National Urea Cycle Disorders Foundation

-New Study Open: Comparative Effectiveness of UCD Treatments - Liver Transplant vs Standard of Care for Urea Cycle Disorders
+Study Summary Comparative Effectiveness of UCD Treatments - Liver Transplant vs Standard of Care for Urea Cycle Disorders

-Details: Families who participate in the study will help researchers learn the following for each treatment approach:
+Details: Families who participated in the study helped researchers learn the following for each treatment approach: